 Plus, much more.
 Also, Automate Joe integrates with open source and public cloud solutions from OpenStack, Amazon EC2, Windows Azure, and VMware, enabling your IT teams to orchestrate the delivery of hybrid cloud services.
 And you can continue to use your IT automation tools from Puppet, Chef, and VMware alongside Automate Joe.

-If you’d like to find out more about Automate Joe, please join this webinar on June 26th to find out how this new technology can benefit, and work for, your organization.
+If you’d like to find out more about Automate Joe, please watch this webinar recording to find out how this new technology can benefit, and work for, your organization.